 Another nod.

-Before I could ask anything else, there was a hard knock at the door—this time official, controlled.
+Before I could ask anything else, there was another knock — this one controlled, official, practiced.

-Two police officers and a paramedic stood outside when David opened it.
+Two police officers and a paramedic stood outside when David opened the door.

-They moved quickly but not recklessly, and I was grateful for that.
-One officer, a woman with tired eyes and a voice made for frightened children, came immediately to the couch and crouched beside Sofia.
+They moved quickly, but not recklessly, and I was grateful for that.
+One of the officers, a woman with tired eyes and a voice clearly made for frightened children, came straight to the couch and crouched beside Sofia.

 “Hi,” she said.
 “I’m Officer Reyes.
-You did a very brave thing.”
+You did a very brave thing tonight.”

 Sofia shook her head.